 University of Alberta real estate guide & listings for sale

-The character of University of Alberta is exemplified by its relaxed ambience.
-This part of the city is reasonably quiet, as the streets are usually quite calm.
-Lastly, although University of Alberta is not home to any parks, parks are well-distributed in nearby neighbourhoods, which makes it very easy to reach them.
+The character of University of Alberta is exemplified by its slower-paced environment.
+The noise levels in this area are low, as the streets are tranquil.
+Finally, although University of Alberta is not home to any green spaces, parks are very well-spread out in nearby neighbourhoods, resulting in them being very easy to reach from a large number of locations within the neighbourhood.